Guide to Preventing and Treating Gingivitis

-Treatment for gingivitis vary depending on the stage of the gum disease.
+Treatment for gingivitis varies depending on the stage of the gum disease.
 It ranges from nonsurgical therapies to surgeries.

 - Professional Dental Cleaning

-During this chel up, your dentist will remove the plaque or tartar from top and bottom gum lies of all your teeth.
+During this checkup, your dentist will remove the plaque or tartar from the top and bottom gum lies of all your teeth.